 3. Eat Right

 If your stress is a result of hormonal imbalance or other underlying illnesses, resolve to correct it.
 If you’re affected by a certain vitamin deficiency, opt for a supplement or eat foods rich in the nutrient that your body lacks.
-Also, remember to stay hydrated and eat nutritious food.
-Eat small meals throughout the day to make sure that you don’t fall low on energy.
+Also, remember to stay hydrated and

 4. Give Gratitude